 Published By Janet Gershen-Siegel at March 9th, 2018

-Prosper Online Lender is one of several online lending companies out there.
-In our Prosper review, we look at just what sets this online lender apart from the others.
+This online lender is one of several online lending companies out there.
+In our Prosper loans reviews, we look at just what sets this online lender apart from the others.

 They offer personal loans for business use.
-However, it seems as if applications for business loans always went to their partner, OnDeck (https://www.ondeck.com/), regardless of personal credit rating or amount of credit requested.
-We look at the specifics and drill down into the details with respect to Prosper.
+However, it seems as if applications for business loans always go to their partner, OnDeck.
+So this is regardless of personal credit rating or amount of credit requested.
+We look at the specifics and drill down into the details with respect to this company.

-Prosper is located online here: https://www.prosper.com/.
+The company is located online here.
 Their physical address is:

 Prosper Funding LLC